-- A policy "actor" or decision-maker the person(s) or decision-making body with the power to make your desired change a reality. - A policy "action" or decision the specific action you want them to take or decision you want them to make. - Timeline for change The date by when you want them to act or decide.
+- A policy "actor" or decision-maker the person(s) or decision-making body with the power to make your desired change a reality. - A policy "action" or decision the specific action you want them to take or decision you want them to make.

+Timeline for change - The date by when you want them to act or decide.

-GRSP's Determining Your Implementation Objective tool can help you and your partners to define your campaign's implementation objective.
+The GRSP tool Setting Policy Priorities: A 3-Step Process can help you and your partners to define your campaign's policy objective.